-Radiation therapy can cure many cancers (see also Overview of Cancer Therapy), particularly those that are localized or that can be completely encompassed within the radiation field.
-Radiation therapy plus surgery (for head and neck, laryngeal, or uterine cancer) or combined with chemotherapy and surgery (for sarcomas or breast, esophageal, lung, or rectal cancers) improves cure rates and allows for more limited surgery as compared with traditional surgical resection.
-Radiation therapy may be given before surgery or chemotherapy (adjuvant therapy) or after surgery or chemotherapy (neoadjuvant therapy).
+Radiation therapy can cure many cancers (see also Overview of Cancer Therapy Overview of Cancer Therapy Curing cancer requires eliminating all cells capable of causing cancer recurrence in a person's lifetime.
+The major modalities of therapy are Surgery (for local and local-regional disease) Radiation... read more ), particularly those that are localized or that can be completely encompassed within a radiation field.
+Radiation therapy plus surgery (for head and neck, laryngeal, or uterine cancer) or combined with chemotherapy and surgery (for sarcomas or breast, esophageal, lung, or rectal cancers) improves cure rates and allows for more limited surgery.
+Radiation therapy may be given before surgery or chemotherapy (neoadjuvant therapy Adjuvant and Neoadjuvant Therapies Systemic cancer therapy includes chemotherapy (ie, conventional or cytotoxic chemotherapy), hormone therapy, targeted therapy, and immune therapy (see also Overview of Cancer Therapy).
+The number... read more ) or after surgery or chemotherapy (adjuvant therapy Adjuvant and Neoadjuvant Therapies Systemic cancer therapy includes chemotherapy (ie, conventional or cytotoxic chemotherapy), hormone therapy, targeted therapy, and immune therapy (see also Overview of Cancer Therapy).
+The number... read more ).

-Radiation therapy can provide significant palliation when cure is not possible:
+Radiation therapy can provide palliation even when cure is not possible:

-Radiation cannot destroy malignant cells without destroying some normal cells as well.
-Therefore, the risk to normal tissue must be weighed against the potential gain in treating cancer cells.
+Radiation cannot destroy cancer cells without destroying some adjacent normal cells.
+Consequently, the risk of damage to normal tissue must be weighed against potential gain.
 The final outcome of a dose of radiation depends on numerous factors, including

 In general, cancer cells are selectively damaged because of their high metabolic and proliferative rates.
-Normal tissue repairs itself more effectively, resulting in greater net destruction of tumor.
+Normal tissue repairs itself more efficiently.

 Important considerations in the use of radiation therapy include the following:

-Treatment is tailored to take advantage of the cellular kinetics of tumor growth with the aim of maximizing damage to the tumor while minimizing damage to normal tissues.
+Treatment is tailored to take advantage of the cellular kinetics of the cancer to maximize damage to the cancer and minimize damage to normal tissues.

 Radiation therapy sessions begin with the precise positioning of the patient.
 Foam casts or plastic masks are often constructed to ensure exact repositioning for serial treatments.
 Laser-guided sensors are used.
-Typical courses consist of large daily doses given over 3 wk for palliative treatment or smaller doses given once/day 5 days/wk for 6 to 8 wk for curative treatment.
+Typical courses consist of large daily doses given over several weeks for palliative treatment or smaller doses given once a day 5 days/week for 6 to 8 weeks for curative treatment.

 There are several different types of radiation therapy, including